Steel City derby

-The Steel City Derby (also known as the Sheffield Derby) is a local derby that takes place between Sheffield United and Sheffield Wednesday, the two professional football league teams based in the city of Sheffield, England.
-It is widely considered to be one of the biggest derby matches in English football.
+The Steel City derby, or the Sheffield derby is a local derby between Sheffield United and Sheffield Wednesday, the two professional football league teams in the city of Sheffield, England.

-The teams have met a total of 131 times in competitive games, with United winning 46 games and Wednesday winning 42.
-The most recent Steel City Derby was played at Hillsborough on 4 March 2019, which ended in a goalless draw.
+As of 16 March 2025, the teams have met 146 times in competitive games, with United winning 51 and Wednesday 48.

+Following Sheffield United's relegation from the Premier League in the 2023–24 season and Sheffield Wednesday successfully avoiding relegation to League One, the Steel City derby returned in the 2024–25 Championship season.

 History

 The teams first met on 15 December 1890 at Wednesday's Olive Grove ground, with The Wednesday playing a friendly match against the newly formed Sheffield United that the home team won 2–1.

 The first competitive Steel City Derby fixture took place on 16 October 1893 during the 1893–94 English First Division season (following United's promotion to the First Division the previous season), it ended 1–1.

 Most Steel City derbies have taken place in the top two tiers of English football, with only two seasons (1979–80 and 2011–12) featuring both teams in the third tier.

 Alan Quinn became the first player to score a goal for both clubs in a Steel City derby match.
-He scored for Sheffield Wednesday in their 3-1 defeat to United at Bramall Lane in February 2003.
-He signed to United from Wednesday in 2004 and scored the winning goal for Sheffield United in a 1-0 win over Sheffield Wednesday at Bramall Lane on 4 December 2005.
+He scored for Sheffield Wednesday in their 3–1 defeat to United at Bramall Lane in February 2003.
+He signed to United from Wednesday in 2004 and scored the winning goal for Sheffield United in a 1–0 win over Sheffield Wednesday at Bramall Lane on 4 December 2005.

-Games played since 2007

-2007–08 Championship

-The first of the two league games for the 2007–08 Championship season was at Hillsborough on 19 January 2008 in front of a crowd of 30,486; Wednesday won 2–0 with goals from Akpo Sodje and Marcus Tudgay.
-The return fixture at Bramall Lane on 8 April 2008 and saw United recover from 2–0 down to draw 2–2 in front of 31,760 fans.

-2008–09 Championship

-The first meeting of the two matches for the following season, the 2008–09 Championship was held on 19 October 2008, at Hillsborough with a crowd of 30,441.
-Wednesday won 1–0 with a 35th minute volley from Steve Watson.
-This game also had a missed penalty by Deon Burton (saved by Paddy Kenny), and two red cards, Matthew Kilgallon got sent off for United before the goal and Jermaine Johnson got sent off for Wednesday midway through the second half after being substituted.
-The return game at Bramall Lane was on 7 February 2009, with Wednesday winning 2–1 thanks to goals from Tommy Spurr and Marcus Tudgay.
-This victory was Wednesday's first at Bramall Lane since 1967 and the first "double" over their city rivals for 95 years.